CourseNotesBTH/DV2557/Cheat Sheet.md

 ![image-20201021150141574](/Users/alexgustafsson/Library/Application Support/typora-user-images/image-20201021150141574.png)

 * Uses an utility-function which states how desirable a state is
-* The agent choses an action that leads to the state with the highest utility
+* The agent chooses an action that leads to the state with the highest utility
 * More flexible than goal-based agents

+### Learning agent

+Is able to learn from it's percepts.
+For parts:
+ * Learning element: Responsible for making improvements.
+ * Performance: Responsible for selecting actions.
+ * Critic: Gives feedback on the agents action and how it's doing.
+ * Problem generator: Responsible for generating actions which will lead to future new experiences and new information.

+The agents problem lies in having to balance exploitation(Doing the things which will teach me new things) and exploitation(Doing what is best).

 ### Environments